Aims and Priorities

 I can compromise when needed and contribute positively to discussion in a team environment

-I have worked hard on the Hervey Bay City Council to implement change with some success
+I have always worked hard to implement change with some success

 I am totally independent.
 I have friends and work colleagues who are members of the Liberal, Labor and Greens parties.
 I am not a member of any political party and don’t see a need for party politics to enter into Local Government.
 I have no higher political aspirations whatsoever!

-So I invite you to let me know what concerns you and what interests you as we embrace our larger regional Council.
-I am keen to represent a wider community.
-I believe I do this fairly and to the best of my ability .
-I enjoy the fact that anyone anywhere, in Hervey Bay and beyond, can call me, ring me or email me and I can respond to their requests.
+So I invite you to let me know what concerns you and what interests you as we embrace a brand new Council.
+I am keen to represent you.
 I personally don’t believe that lines on a map should limit a Councillors ability to represent a large community properly.

 Please let me know your thoughts and ask questions any time.
 Until next time, thanks for listening, Sue